flattiverse/connector-csharp/IMPLEMENTERS.md

 `0x17` is currently used when a client sends `0x84 Continue` for a controllable that has already entered the closing phase.

 `0x18` is currently used when a client requests `0xF1` / `0xF2` for a player that has no avatar available.

+`0x31` / `0x32` / `0x33` are tournament admin-action failures: no configured tournament, tournament already exists, or wrong tournament stage.

+`0x34` is used when an admin tries to edit galaxy metadata, regions, or editable units while any tournament is configured.

+`0x35` is used when a player tries to register or continue a controllable while tournament registration is closed.

+`0x36` is used when an account is not part of the configured tournament participant lists.

+`0x37` is used when a spectator login is attempted in a tournament stage that forbids spectating.

+`0x38` is used when a player login or controllable registration targets a team that differs from the configured tournament team of that account.

+`0x39` is used when an admin tries to configure a tournament for a galaxy whose `GameMode == Mission`.

 Current `InvalidArgumentKind` values: